optimizely/analyze-css/README.md

 # analyze-css

-A simple Node.js application to track the payload of a stylesheet over time.
+A simple Node.js application to track the payload of a stylesheet over time using [Parker](https://github.com/katiefenn/parker).

 ## How to use locally